What is Dharma Therapy?

 Get in touch

-Feel free to contact us if you have any questions about how counselling/therapy works, or to arrange an initial assessment appointment.
-This enables us to discuss the reasons you are thinking of coming to counselling, whether it could be helpful for you and whether I am the right therapist to help.
+Feel free to contact me if you have any questions about how counselling/therapy works, or to arrange an initial assessment appointment.

 All enquires are usually answered within 24 hours, and all contact is strictly confidential.
 Find out more by reading our Privacy Policy.